Timothie Bright

 Timothie Bright, M.D.
-(1551?–1615) was an Early Modern English physician and clergyman, the inventor of modern shorthand.
+(1551?–1615) was an English physician and clergyman, the inventor of modern shorthand.

 Early life

 Bright was born in or about 1551, probably in the neighbourhood of Sheffield.
 He matriculated as a sizar at Trinity College, Cambridge, 'impubes, æt.
 11,' on 21 May 1561, and graduated B.A. in 1567–8.
-In 1572 he was at Paris, probably pursuing his medical studies, when he narrowly escaped the St Bartholomew's Day massacre by taking refuge in the house of Francis Walsingham.
+In 1572 he was at Paris, probably pursuing his medical studies, when he narrowly escaped the St. Bartholomew's Day massacre by taking refuge in the house of Francis Walsingham.
 In his dedication of Animadversions on Scribonius (1584) to Sir Philip Sidney (1584), Bright remarks that he had only seen him once, on that occasion.